 2. Nausea Wristband – I used this during the first trimester of my pregnancy and we were on a cruise.
 I believed it worked in keeping my morning sickness at bay.

-4. Over-the-door shoe organizer – not to be used for shoes but great for storing toiletries, medicine, accessories since countertop space is limited in a cruise cabin.
+4. Over-the-door shoe organizer – not to be used for shoes but great for storing toiletries, medicine, and accessories since countertop space is limited in a cruise cabin.

 5. Magnetic hooks – Cruise cabin walls are made of metal.
 Use magnetic hooks for hanging backpacks, jackets, towels, swimsuits, hats, etc.